Young Hollywood Awards

-The Young Hollywood Awards were awards presented annually which honored the year's biggest achievements in pop music, movies, sports, television, fashion and more, as voted on by teenagers aged 13–19 and young adults.
+The Young Hollywood Awards was an annual awards ceremony that honored the year's biggest achievements in pop music, movies, sports, television, fashion and more, as voted on by teenagers aged 13–19 and young adults.
 The award ceremonies also honored rising and promising young aged performers in Hollywood.
 The award ceremony usually featured a high number of celebrities and musical performers such as Taylor Swift, Selena Gomez, and Nick Jonas.

 The Young Hollywood Awards started in 1999.
 The final award ceremony was 2014.

 Categories

 In 2010, the following categories were awarded: